harrietrc/loadimpact-docs/jekyll/_nextgen/test-scripting/using-environment-variables.md

 order: 7
 ---

-Environment variables are great for making your tests usable across different hosting environment (dev, staging, production etc.).
+Environment variables is a useful mechanism for being able to change configurations or behavior of a test without changing the code itself, e.g. making your tests reusable across different hosting environment (dev, staging, production etc.) by changing a base URL.

 ## Accessing environment variables